-Leave the micro-skiff at home.
-Keep the light-tackle outfits in the garage.
-To catch the largest bull redfish, think deep and bring out the big guns.
+Leave the micro-skiff at home and keep the light-tackle outfits in the garage.
+If you want to catch bull redfish, think deep water and make sure to bring out the big guns.

-The differences between adult and puppy drum are so vast, you might as well treat the two like different animals.
+The differences between adult and puppy red drum are so vast, you might as well treat the two like different animals.
+You’ll need to if you want to catch bull reds.
 Adult redfish lose their endearing adolescent spots, replaced with armor for scales and a caricature mouth only a carp could love.
 Their demeanor is bullish, using current and mass to fight down-and-dirty.
 And their meat turns from refined to tough, mirroring their aggressive mentality.

-Bull reds are the “big uglies” TV football commentators always talk about.
+Bull redfish are the “big uglies” TV football commentators always talk about.
+Want to know how to catch these red drum?
 Conquering them requires sound technique, strength, specialized tactics and a keen eye.
 Learn how some of the best bull-beaters in the biz stay on top of their game.

 In the Chesapeake, May through September is the optimal time to target big reds in nearshore waters.
 Giant reds school up in spring outside Hatteras and Ocracoke inlets before moving into Pamlico Sound for the summer spawning season.
 In fall, those same reds leave en masse and stay along the beaches until water temperatures plummet, pushing them offshore for winter.
 The Cape Lookout fall run lasts into December and sometimes all through a mild winter.

-In Florida, northeast bull reds start spawning in deeper sections of the St. Johns River during the first big moon in August.
+In Florida, northeast bull redfish start spawning in deeper sections of the St. Johns River during the first big moon in August.
 In the Gulf, Tampa anglers head to deeper waters near Fort Desoto, off St. Pete, next to the Skyway Bridge and near Egmont Key in fall and early spring.
 Florida Panhandle action starts right around Halloween and lasts all the way to February, with the most productive time in November and December near the beaches.
-These large schools of redfish can range from 500 to 5,000 individual fish.
+These large schools of redfish can even be found off the coast of Louisiana and Texas, and range from 500 to 5,000 fish.

 Your fishing location will dictate the season to fish, but once you’ve figured out when, and a general where, the task turns to locating the red drum schools.